iot-lab/iot-lab.github.io/docs/os/contiki-ng.md

 ## Border Router and IPv6 networking on IoT-LAB

 To connect to the serial link of your border router and propagate an IPv6 prefix through your network, Contiki-NG provides the `tunslip6` tool.
-It bridges the Contiki-NG border router (one of your experimentation node) to the host (SSH frontend) via a tun interface, using SLIP (Serial Line Internet Protocol) to encapsulate and pass IP traffic to and from the other side of the serial line.
+It bridges the Contiki-NG border router (one of your experimentation node) to the host (SSH frontend or embedded Linux environment) via a tun interface, using SLIP (Serial Line Internet Protocol) to encapsulate and pass IP traffic to and from the other side of the serial line.

+### For boards based on a microcontroller
 Usually, Tunslip needs sudo privileges to be able to create a dedicated tun interface.
 Since the command has to be launched from the SSH frontend to have access to serial link, where you are not part of the sudoers, you have to use a wrapper we developed:

 ```bash